techiew/DirectXHook/README.md

 I'll be adding proper documentation at some point, working on other stuff.

 **Tested in and confirmed working in multiple games (both 32-bit and 64-bit):**

-Monster Hunter World, Kenshi, Witcher 3, Divinity Original Sin 2, Metro 2033, etc.
+Monster Hunter World, Kenshi, Witcher 3, Divinity Original Sin 2, Metro 2033, and more.